juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 but what to install in the file server?
 Wikipedia claims NTFS is far superior than HFS+, but needs constant defrag.
-HFS+ does Not Need Defrag, because it seems OSX does defrag every time a file is access. but there is a Software, very rare, that allows to defrag HFS+
+HFS+ does Not Need Defrag, because it seems OSX does defrag every time a file is access. but there is a Software, very rare, DiskTools Pro by Macware that allows to defrag HFS+

 Ext4 looks nice, if only used in Linux.